What is it?

 Community fire protection in the Northwest Territories is challenging, particularly for smaller communities possessing limited equipment, capacity, and volunteers.
 A low population base and geographical isolation challenge their ability to develop and sustain quality community fire protection services, equipment, and infrastructure.
 The cost of creating and maintaining an effective community fire protection service in the north is high and there are few opportunities to share equipment and expertise.
 The vast majority of services are volunteer-based and considerable on-going training is necessary to establish and maintain adequate resources.

 Improvements in community fire protection require a sustained effort and effective collaboration on behalf of all key stakeholders.
-MACA is working closely with key partners on priority initiatives and activities identified in the NWT Community Fire Protection Plan (CFPP).
-The CFPP plan was developed to help guide efforts and support community governments towards strengthening community fire protection services for NWT residents.
+MACA works closely with key partners on priority initiatives to help guide efforts and support community governments towards strengthening community fire protection services for NWT residents

 What Resources Are Available?